-- Who is eligible to go on an Alternative Break trip?
+- Who is eligible to participate in an Alternative Break Program-supported project?

 - How much does it cost?

 - Is there ABP financial aid or scholarships available?

 - What immunizations do I need?